Davis Center

-Lasker Rink, dedicated as the Loula D. Lasker Memorial Swimming Pool and Skating Rink was a seasonal ice skating rink and swimming pool at the southwest corner of the Harlem Meer in the northern part of Central Park in Manhattan, New York City.
-Designed by the architects Fordyce & Hamby Associates, it operated from 1966 to 2021.
-Lasker Rink was demolished after its final season of operation and is to be replaced by a new facility known as the Harlem Meer Center in 2024.
+The Davis Center (formally the Davis Center at the Harlem Meer) is a seasonal ice skating rink and swimming pool at the southwest corner of the Harlem Meer in the northern part of Central Park in Manhattan, New York City.
+Completed in 2025, it was built on the site of Lasker Rink (formally known as the Loula D. Lasker Memorial Swimming Pool and Skating Rink).
+The original rink, designed by the architects Fordyce & Hamby Associates, operated from 1966 to 2021 and was demolished after its final operating season.

 History

 Early history

-In 1962, the New York Parks Department announced plans to build a swimming pool and ice skating rink at the northern part of Central Park, to cost $1.8 million.
+The Davis Center and Lasker Rink site is located in the northernmost section of Central Park, north of 106th Street.
+In 1962, the New York City Department of Parks and Recreation announced plans to build a swimming pool and ice skating rink in this area to cost $1.8 million.
 The rink would be built above the mouth of the Loch, at the southwestern corner of Harlem Meer.
-The facility was named for Loula Davis Lasker (1886-1961), a philanthropist and social worker, and the daughter of German immigrant Morris Davis Lasker and sister of Albert Lasker, who donated $600,000 to help build the facility.
+The facility was named for Loula Davis Lasker (1886–1961), a philanthropist and social worker, and the daughter of German immigrant Morris Davis Lasker and sister of Albert Lasker, who donated $600,000 to help build the facility.
 The work shrunk the Meer from 10.6 acre to 8.1 acre, and the Meer was temporarily drained to facilitate construction of the project.
 The rink was supposed to be completed in mid-1966, but flood damage caused by poor drainage prevented the pool from opening as scheduled.
 Lasker Rink opened on December 22, 1966.

 Lasker Rink was known to New Yorkers as being less crowded and less expensive than Wollman Rink, Central Park's other ice skating rink at the southern end of the park.
-Over the years, Lasker and other facilities in northern Central Park, which was surrounded by poorer neighborhoods, were generally not as well maintained as the areas in southern Central Park, which had more tourists and were generally wealthier.
+Over the years, Lasker and other facilities in northern Central Park, which was surrounded by poorer neighborhoods, were generally not as well maintained as facilities in southern Central Park, which was surrounded by wealthier neighborhoods and had more tourists.
 Several events such as a 1969 ice-skating competition were intended to draw public attention to the facility.
+By the late 20th century, the rink was rundown; Yusef Salaam, who later became a New York City Council member, said that he wore sneakers around the pool because it was so common to find broken glass there.
+Justin Davidson, the architecture critic for Curbed, described Lasker Rink as resembling "the back of a suburban supermarket".